 The MOD register contains the most recent modulator data output and is updated at a DMCLK rate.
 The default value corresponds to an equivalent input of 0V on all ADCs.
 Each bit in this register corresponds to one comparator output on one of the channels.
-The MOD register is the only one to have a 32-bit format.
-Do not write to this register to ensure the accuracy of each ADC.
+This register should not be written to ensure each ADC accuracy.

-REGISTER 8-2: MOD REGISTER
+REGISTER 9-2: MOD: MODULATORS OUTPUT REGISTER